yukamurata27/PathTracing/README.md

 # Monte Carlo Path Tracing
-A C++ renderer implemented as part of the USC CSCI 580 final project.
+A C++ renderer implemented as part of the USC CSCI 580 final project in Fall 2019.

 ## Features